U.S. Embassy Information

 There are two main options for disposition of remains in Cambodia: (1) cremation; or (2) having the body embalmed and returned to the U.S.

 Cremation is the traditional practice of Cambodians and is usually conducted at a local temple.
-Most families choose to have their loved one’s remains cremated in Cambodia, and to have the urn shipped back to them in the U.S. Cremation and related services (including urn) range in price from $500 to $1750.
+Most families choose to have their loved one’s remains cremated in Cambodia, and to have the urn shipped back to them in the U.S. Cremation and related services (including urn) range in price and can exceed $4,000 for deaths outside Phnom Penh.

 Crematoriums are located throughout Cambodia; arrangements are handled by local undertakers.
 Cambodian law requires “Permission for Cremation” issued from the Ministry of Health and a Death Certificate/Certification from a hospital or the forensic police.
 Cambodian cremation procedures do not result in fine ashes as is normal in the United States; cremains will include large pieces of bone.